 - Cambridge Seminar Series 2013-14

-He has published in article and chapter format on a wide range of male and female authors from the late nineteenth and early twentieth centuries, including Émile Zola, Guy de Maupassant, Anatole France, J.-K. Huysmans, Colette, Marcelle Tinayre, Marie-Anne de Bovet, Jules Lemaître, André Léo (aka Mme de Champseix), Camille Pert, Claire Vautier, Paul Bourget, Léon Hennique, Édouard Rod, Alphonse Daudet, Janvier & Ballot, and Armand Charpentier.
+He has published in article and chapter format on a wide range of male and female authors from the late nineteenth and early twentieth centuries, including Émile Zola, Guy de Maupassant, Anatole France, J.-K. Huysmans, Colette, Marcelle Tinayre, Marie-Anne de Bovet, Jules Lemaître, André Léo (aka Mme de Champseix), Camille Pert, Claire Vautier, Paul Bourget, Lucien Descaves, Léon Hennique, Édouard Rod, Alphonse Daudet, Janvier & Ballot, and Armand Charpentier.

 He has also dabbled in other domains such as the relationship between literature and Grand Opera.
 He was one of the founding editors of Dix-Neuf (the journal of the Society of Dix-Neuviémistes, the UK and Irish professional body in nineteenth-century French studies), and is now a member of their Editorial Board.
 He was from 2013 to 2016 the nineteenth-century literature reviews editor of H-France, an organization based in North America for academics working on French history and culture that includes over 4000 subscribers from some 40 nations.
 He is on the advisory board of three major North American journals in the field, Nineteenth-Century French Studies, Symposium and Romanic Review; and is correspondant britannique for the French journal Les Cahiers naturalistes.
 He has also spoken at Leicester City Football Club, Manchester United Football Club, Merchant Taylors’ Hall London, and Somerset House; written for the Globe Theatre; consulted for the Folio Society (French Short Stories; Adventures of the Three Musketeers); and translated for the City of London Sinfonia, and, most frequently, the Philharmonia Orchestra.
-He has, since the late 1990s, written from time to time for the Times Literary Supplement.
+In the late 1990s, he began to write from time to time for the Times Literary Supplement.